How to Clean Windows & Window Screens

-- Do use a mild, non-abrasive window cleaning solution when dirt, residue, and other contaminates appear.
+- Do use a mild, non-abrasive cleaning solution to remove dirt, residue, and other contaminates.

-- Do dry all cleaning solutions from the window seals, gaskets, and frames.
+- Do dry off the window seals, gaskets, and frames after cleaning

 - Do use a rubber squeegee, cloth, or paper towel to remove cleaning solution.